 It's been just over half a year since Adobe announced their very own stock image service, Adobe Stock.
 And in that time, there have been significant updates, plus a load of new images added to their library.

 Just after its release, our design team made the move over to Adobe Stock from the service they were previously using.
 While changing the tools you use day-in, day-out, is never without its wobbles, they managed to transition from Adobe Creative Suite to Creative Cloud and remain relatively unscathed, so as Adobe Stock plugs directly into CC apps, and uses a familiar Adobe interface, it was a doddle.
 Now they've had a while to get to grips with all the functionality and features, we thought we'd ask for their verdict on Adobe Stock, how it ties into their daily design workflow and whether they'd recommend making the move from any other stock service.
-Take a look at how they're using it in the video below, and read on to find out their thoughts.
+Read on to find out their thoughts.

 First of all, it's worth pointing out some of the new updates since Adobe Stock's release.
 The library of assets is constantly growing, with 5 million new images and videos being added already (taking the tally from 40 million to 45 million).
 Adobe have also introduced Pooled Images, whereby if any member in your team purchases an Adobe Stock licence, all the images that the user then buys will automatically be shared with your creative team.